dill/RDistanceBook/dsm/dsm-notes.md

      * fit model with all covars (using method="REML")
      * ensure that k~=k'
      * cut covars back using select=TRUE and p-values
-     * default use negative binomial for sea birds, can fit theta at the same time as other pars
      * check other response distributions (using qq plot)
      * check for residual autocorrelation (using dsm.cor)
      * check predictive power?
 (Oppel's test? is this BS?)